debba/slate/source/includes/statistics.md

 The following requests will allow you to show statistics list, count results and export in CSV format.

+In the list requests `10` results for page are shown.

 ## Email sent statistics

 ### Request endpoint: